rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/01-ibc-transfer-demo.md

 # Query the other side to confirm it went through
 sleep 10

-# Interact with the other chain without having to install the cosmos binary
+# Interact with the other chain without having to install the binary
 # - Endpoints found at: GET http://127.0.0.1:8080/info
 # - make get-localic
 local-ic interact localcosmos-1 query 'bank balances cosmos1hj5fveer5cjtn4wd6wstzugjfdxzl0xpxvjjvr'